 Step into another world

 Stepping into another world is one of the most efficient ways to change your perspective and to discover insights that remained completely unknown to you.
-But how to step into another world, besides the quite expensive alternatives of travelling around the world or coral diving?
+But how to step into another world, besides the quite expensive alternatives of traveling around the world or coral diving?

 - Find a new hobby